Throughout human history and across cultures, the notion of psychic skills has captivated the human imagination.

 I’ve also had some very strange and ‘unexplainable’ experiences (one of which I’ll tell you about in a moment).

-The 6 Abilities
+The 6 Psychic Skills

 The Theravada Buddhist texts outline six distinct psychic powers, or “higher knowledge” (Chha Abhiñña), that practitioners can develop through their spiritual cultivation.